-The first aid course for a general First Aid qualification is called the HLTAID011 Provide first aid which covers the above-mentioned contents in first aid training.
+The first aid course for a general First Aid qualification is called the HLTAID011 Provide first aid, which covers the contents mentioned earlier in first aid training.

-Thunderstorm asthma is a type of asthma attack that may be brought about by high amounts of grass pollen and thunderstorms.
-It has been known to affect anyone in Australia, especially those who have existing asthma, hay fever, and ryegrass pollen allergies.
+Thunderstorm asthma is an asthma attack that may be brought about by high amounts of grass pollen and thunderstorms.
+It has been known to affect anyone in Australia, especially those with asthma, hay fever, and ryegrass pollen allergies.
 Its signs and symptoms may lead to difficulty in breathing and even death.
 Carrying an asthma puffer may be life-saving.
 Correct usage of it as part of the first aid response to thunderstorm asthma attacks and other life-saving skills may be learned by enrolling in a first aid course in Australia.